MongoDB-Cowboys/Monalize/README.md

 ## Usage

+Compile the tool from src code or install via `wget https://github.com/MongoDB-Cowboys/Monalize/releases/latest`

-Run on any Unix like system via `./monalize`
+Then you can run on any Unix like system via `./monalize`

 Available flags: